-All institutional and outside scholarships are processed, not awarded, in Financial Aid.
-Institutional scholarships for incoming freshmen are awarded in the Office of Admissions and the various academic departments.
-Institutional scholarships for continuing students are awarded by the Office of Academic Affairs and the various departments.
+All institutional and outside scholarships are processed, not offered, in Financial Aid.
+Institutional scholarships for incoming freshmen are offered in the Office of Admissions and the various academic departments.
+Institutional scholarships for continuing students are offered by the Office of Academic Affairs and the various departments.

-Yes, if a scholarship is awarded to you, it is to assist with paying your educational expenses.
+Yes, if a scholarship is offered to you, it is to assist with paying your educational expenses.
 It must be submitted to the school and posted along with all other financial resources received.

 Outside scholarships will post when the funds are received from the donor.
-If you are expecting a scholarship that is not posted to your award, please be sure that it has been sent to the University already and then contact the Office of Student Financial Aid & Scholarships.
+If you are expecting a scholarship that is not posted to your offer, please be sure that it has been sent to the University already by the donor directly.